danjgale/nii-masker/README.md

                         these files are naturally sorted by file name prior to extraction.
 Double check to make sure these are correctly aligned with the input NIfTI files.
+  --regressor_names regressor_names [regressor_names ...]
+                        The regressor names to use for confound regression.
+                        Applies to all regressor files and the names must correspond to headers in each file.
+If no regressor names are provided, but files are, all regressors in regressor files are used.
   --denoising_strategy denoising_strategy [denoising_strategy ...]
                         The denoising strategy to use for confound regression.
 Applies to all regressor files.